hankpan99/NYCU_AIC_Final_Project/README.md

 # NYCU_AIC_Final_Project

 ## Introduction
-We use Raisim to train ANYmal to achieve two tasks, "walk stably" and "navigation".
+We use RL to train ANYmal to achieve two tasks, "walk stably" and "navigation" in Raisim.

+### rsg_anymal
+This is the environment for the task "walk stably", we simply want the robot to walk stably with minimum torque.

+### navigation_ori_anymal
+This is the environment for the task "navigation", we want our robot to navigate to a certain position.
+The reward is based on distance error between current position and the target position.

+### navigation_dst_anymal
+Different from `navigation_ori_anymal` only in reward, which is based on distance error between current position and the target position.

 ## Installation
 Please first check out the [installation guide](https://raisim.com/sections/Installation.html) on RaiSim website to install Raisim.